 This course will include two options running in parallel groups.
 One provides training in identification of Boreal and Arctic groups of flowering plants and another is in collection and identification of main groups of insects with a focus on Diptera.
 The course will take place in Skibotn area with remarkably high species number for such northern latitudes (68-69 degrees N) challenging the general concept that species richness decreases as latitude increases.
-Daily excursions to both lowland and mountain habitats will be combined with practical work in the class to identify the collected materials using the identification keys and learn diagnostic characters of plant taxa.
+Daily excursions to both lowland and mountain habitats will be combined with practical work in the class to identify the collected materials using the identification keys and learn diagnostic characters of plant and insect taxa.

-This course is accredited by the University of Tromsø as amounting 5 ECTS.
+This course is accredited by the University of Tromsø as amounting 2.5 ECTS.
 Course code Bio-8024.
-See course description here.
+See pervious course description here.
 Please be aware that this is a last year version of the course.
 UiT webpages were not yet updated for the next semester.

 Required previous knowledge/course specific requirements: The course is primarily intended for PhD students and post-docs.
 However, it is also open for Master students and non-students.

-Assessment: Performance during the practical parts of the course and a practical exam, which will be arranged on the last day of the course.
+Assessment: Performance during the practical parts of the course and a practical exam (pass/or fail), which will be arranged on the last day of the course.
 The exam will consist of identification of specimens using keys and documenting the distinct morphological characters of the specimens that are used to classify it to taxa at different taxonomic levels.
 For entomology group the assessment will include mouting and identification of own collections.

 Registration: Please fill in the online Application here

 Find out about how to become a ForBio member here.